 In the end, the elder was the vessel for a demon ultimately serving the Old One and only obeyed so long as he proved himself useful — not that he would notice, or even care.
 Although an obvious allusion to the madness caused by the King in Yellow, inducing paranoia specifically adds to the notion that the yellow cloth is the product of the old man’s delusions.
 This elder clearly suffers from narcissism and a persecution complex, both of which lend themselves to an inflated sense of threat from others.
 Rooting this insanity to his personal fantasies is reinforced by the rapier wielded by gargoyles.
 The weapon’s description links the old man’s madness to his sadism, adding unnecessary cruelty or otherwise immoral behavior to the elements of irrationality.
 In short, “madness” constitutes not just logical deficiencies but also ethical failures as perceived by the general public.
 In that case, the cloth may be have also been adding fuel to the elder’s darkest thoughts, pushing him to indulge in further depravity.
 And why not?
 For him, there wasn’t a choice when it came to gaining the power to act on those desires.

 And so, the elder returned with his demons and ravaged Latria, the visible buildings mostly in ruins.
 According to the Japanese text for the Nexus Archstone, the Queen lost her life while her clan was imprisoned.
 Although we are provided no details about the manner in which she was killed, the portraits of a regally-dressed woman with her face violently scratched or torn out hanging in the Old Monk’s boss room denotes the elder’s violent rage toward her.
 The exact nature of this mass incarceration is equally unclear, as the former noble’s wife had somehow managed to bring her luxuries with her.
 With so many being displaced, it is possible that the elder’s forces just didn’t care about what the nobles dragged along with them as they were hauled off from their homes.
-But even if it is amusing to imagine the ex-noblewoman desperately holding onto all her sacks, boxes, and chests filled with valuables, this scenario is incredibly unrealistic and may just be an oversight by FromSoftware.
+But even if it is amusing to imagine the ex-noblewoman desperately holding onto all her sacks, boxes, and chests filled with valuables, this scenario stretches credulity and may just be a creative liberty by FromSoftware.
 Regardless, the rulers undoubtedly found themselves the ruled.
 The Queen’s throne is now the seat of the elder in yellow, crowning a haphazard pile of council chairs — the aristocracy was now subject to his whims.

 But the old man clad himself in a strange yellow cloth and returned with demons, ravaged the magnificent Latria, and locked us up in this prison.

 Not everyone suffered for it, however.
 Despite looking like a generic soul-starved, one man seated on a balcony overlooking the church nave acts quite lucid.
 This “puppeteer” (人形使い) mocks our attempts to slay the Fool’s Idol as he operates a magic ritual that immediately restores the demon.
 But when confronted, he insists that he is just a harmless servant.
 Komazukai (小間使い) refer to menials that do chores like cleaning the master’s rooms, typically women.
 This terminology may be implying that lowborn Latrian men serve the same role as “chambermaids” in other countries due to its matriarchy, but it nonetheless suggests that those serving under the nation’s ruling elite have been recruited by the demons.
-They are the ones closest to their debaucherous lords and thereby most likely to harbor animosity constantly cleaning up after their messes and presumably weathering their abuse.
-And if the puppeteer’s taunts are any indication, they would revel in the chance to get back at their old masters.
-Therefore, at least some meager houseworkers found common cause with the elder in revenge against the nobility and defected.
+They are the ones closest to their debaucherous lords and thereby most likely to harbor animosity, constantly cleaning up after their messes and weathering their abuse.
+If the puppeteer’s taunts are any indication, they would revel in the chance to get back at their old masters.
+In the end, at least some meager houseworkers found common cause with the elder in revenge against the nobility and defected.

 The Fool’s Idol is a life-sized puppet made to resemble the dead Queen.
 Although a close examination of its joints and the back of the head confirm it to be just a doll, the demon is still strikingly lifelike and can even shed blood.
 Since it produces magic comparable to the genuine article — namely soul ray — it might even be using the Queen’s actual soul.
 If so, it only serves to spit on the woman’s corpse, for the doll is a clear parody of Latria’s reverence for her.
 The boss operates from the prison church, floats down from on high as if descending from the heavens, possesses multiple arms representing the supernatural power of a deity in Hinduism, holds a sorcery book whose pages are taken from the Book of Kells, grasps a log symbolizing a spiritual connection with the divine, and resurrects after death like Christ.
 Everything about this demon is intended to imbue the doll with an aura of divinity, and the former noblewoman’s dialogue suggests that it is indeed considered to be the church’s goddess.
 However, it is nonetheless an idol, a false god that no sane person could mistake for the real Queen — and sane none of its adherents are.